Tyler-Lopez/Firestore-Data-Management-on-Android/README.md

 # JetpackCompose-Firestore-Example
-A Jetpack Compose repository demonstrating the use of a Firebase back-end to add, retrieve, filter, and sort the contents of a data class(Person) from a Cloud Firestore Database.
+A thoroughly commented Jetpack Compose repository demonstrating the use of a Firebase back-end to add, retrieve, filter, and sort the contents of a data class(Person) from a Cloud Firestore Database.

 Includes an on-demand population of the database with a bulk amount of data with a simple random person generator.